 20+ Years of Installation Excellence

 American Foundation & Waterproofing has been repairing foundations using our engineer-tested products for more than 20 years.
-Please contact American Foundation & Waterproofing at 877-784-5636 to schedule an appointment for a foundation repair consultation.
+Please contact the Knoxville foundation specialists at American Foundation & Waterproofing at 877-784-5636 to schedule an appointment for a foundation repair consultation.
 We look forward to hearing from you soon!